 There's no sensationalist title today.
-In case you're just joining us, by the way, I'm James, co-founder and CEO of Sticky, reality's application layer.
+In case you're just joining us, by the way, I'm James, founder of Sticky, reality's application layer.
 With my personal blog Exploring the unabstract hot off the press, I had a sudden urge to share my reality: to be, in my own words, ‘unabstract'.
 So what better opportunity than to talk about the reality of Sticky: the infrastructure that makes it all possible?

 I can start by sharing something a little bit secret with you - a slide from our fundraising deck.